Kuwait and Bahrain urged to abandon 'highly invasive' coronavirus apps

 Countries around the world have rushed to deploy smartphone apps to prevent a resurgence of the virus by tracking down infected people and finding everyone who has been near them, so they can get tested or quarantined.
 While apps are faster than traditional contact tracing, carried out by interviewing patients, concerns have been raised about their accuracy and the risks of authorities collecting personal data about millions of people.

-Apps which store data on individual devices rather than a central server, which could be hacked or leaked, were also preferable, he said.
-"Governments rolling out centralised contact tracing apps with real-time location tracking need to go back to the drawing board," said Guarnieri.
+Apps that store data on individual devices rather than a central server, which could be hacked or leaked, were also preferable, he said.
+"Governments rolling out centralized contact tracing apps with real-time location tracking need to go back to the drawing board," said Guarnieri.

 "There are better options available that balance the need to trace the spread of the disease without hoovering up sensitive personal information of millions of people."
 The Norwegian Institute of Public Health said in a statement that the decision to halt its app and delete all the related data reduced its ability to fight the virus.